 Also, the type of data available has changed over time, and improvements to data sets are continually suggested.
-For example, the European Commission suggested that, “there is a need for alternative ‘generic’ indicators, beyond efficiency indicators, in order to address issues like spatial and ‘green’ port development as well as providing a mechanism for introducing port users’ perception of European ports performance to decision making” (Brooks and Pallis, 2008, p.
+For example, the European Commission suggested that, “there is a need for alternative ‘generic’ indicators, beyond efficiency indicators, in order to address issues such as spatial and ‘green’ port development as well as provide a mechanism for introducing port users’ perception of European ports performance to decision making” (Brooks and Pallis, 2008, p.
 418).
-Nevertheless, data gathering is becoming more comprehensive, for example China has seen, “major advances in moving from a statistical reporting system of a centrally planned economy to a modern system following international statistics collection and reporting methods” (Notteboom and Yang, 2016, p.
+Nevertheless, despite all these issues, data gathering is becoming more comprehensive, for example China has seen, “major advances in moving from a statistical reporting system of a centrally planned economy to a modern system following international statistics collection and reporting methods” (Notteboom and Yang, 2016, p.
 8).
 In addition to the data used, the methods of studying state based analytical units is questioned, given that today “globalization continues to upset, deconstruct and rework the foundations of society” (Roe, 2012, p.
 79).
-Roe suggests different analytical units be used to study port governance, but whether such research is viable is questionable given that it may be funded by state-based units themselves.
+Roe (2009b) suggests different analytical units be used to study and consider port governance from a global dimension, at a multi-governmental level that covers specialised jurisdictions, and also from a polycentric perspective that considers policies from all types of institution including government and also interest groups. .

+Another key issue in any research is that, it is possible that key political or economic events unrelated to the reform could drive performance.
+For example, in the case of China, China’s accession to the World Trade Organization, thereby giving overseas investors greater opportunities (Cullinane and Wang, 2006a).
+Further, in Argentina, port figures showing “a notable increase in 2003 due to the partial recovery of the Argentine economy” (Serebrisky and Trujillo, 2005, p.
+198).
+If such elements are key to port performance, how viable is it to rely on quantitative methods such as the MPI, or any method that considers numbers alone, to conclude that the results found are attributable to the impact of port governance reform and not to other outside factors?
+And yet, as Vieira et al. (2014) note, qualitative based studies also leave key gaps in the ability to measure the impact of any reform given their failure to consider quantitative evidence.
+Perhaps one way forward therefore is to consider multidisciplinary approaches and to develop econometric models further in a combined approach.

-Regarding aspects related to port contexts, the influence of non-port context aspects on port performance (e.g. hinterland connections and infrastructure) and how these differ according to area (Pallis, 2006) is key.
-Even port-related activities are highly heterogeneous in nature, which “makes it difficult to consider port industry as a whole, at least regarding the estimation of cost and production functions and, therefore, it is preferable to centre the analysis on a particular activity” (Gonzalez and Trujillo, 2008, p.
+Regarding aspects related to the port context, the influence of non-port context aspects on port performance (e.g. hinterland connections and infrastructure) and how these differ according to area (Pallis, 2006) is key.
+Even port-related activities themselves are highly heterogeneous in nature, which “makes it difficult to consider port industry as a whole, at least regarding the estimation of cost and production functions and, therefore, it is preferable to centre the analysis on a particular activity” (Gonzalez and Trujillo, 2008, p.
 245).
 Furthermore, “even when focusing the study on a specific activity, there is still diversity.
 A port not only renders services to vessels but also to passengers and cargo.
 Moreover, the cargo cannot be considered as a homogenous good, since each type of commodity calls for very specific loading/unloading devices” (ibid, p.
 246).